-- Successfully consider and manage stakeholder and community expectations as integral to the successful delivery of the project. - Outline interfaces with other disciplines, including safety, construction, design and environment, to ensure all activities are co-ordinated and drive best practice project outcomes. - Inform affected stakeholders, such as the local community or road users about construction activities. - Provide a delivery strategy which enables the open and proactive management of issues and communications. - Highlight supporting procedures and tools to enable the team to deliver this plan effectively. - Provide support for the broader communications objectives of School Infrastructure NSW (SINSW), including the promotion of the project and its benefits.
+Successfully consider and manage stakeholder and community expectations as integral to the successful delivery of the project.

+Outline interfaces with other disciplines, including safety, construction, design and environment, to ensure all activities are co-ordinated and drive best practice project outcomes.

+Inform affected stakeholders, such as the local community or road users about construction activities.

+Provide a delivery strategy which enables the open and proactive management of issues and communications.

+Highlight supporting procedures and tools to enable the team to deliver this plan effectively.

+Provide support for the broader communications objectives of School Infrastructure NSW (SINSW), including the promotion of the project and its benefits.

 This Community Consultation Strategy (CCS) will be implemented through the design and construction phase of the project, and for 12 months following construction completion.
+Table 1 below lists the communication and engagement requirements outlined in the State Significant Development (SSD 9483) application consent condition B14.